foliojs/pdfkit/docs/paper_sizes.md

 # Paper Sizes

 When creating a new document or adding a new page to your current document, PDFKit allows you to set the page dimensions.
 To improve convenience, PDFKit has a number of predefined page sizes.
-These sizes are based on the most commonly used stndard page sizes.
+These sizes are based on the most commonly used standard page sizes.

 ### Predefined Page Sizes